CLOSE X

 Cadillac Ranch

 After a great Tex-Mex lunch at Braceros on old Route 66, we stopped by one of the world’s unique sculptures, Cadillac Ranch.
-It’s a famous Panhandle site and even looks a bit like Stonehenge from a distance.
+It’s a famous Texas Panhandle site and even looks a bit like Stonehenge from a distance.

 Up close, however, you’ll find it’s 10 vintage Cadillacs, several with big fins from the 1949-63 era.
 All are half buried, nose-first, in a straight row.
 Graffiti is encouraged and all ten of these land yachts are covered in rainbows of color.
 The cars, in position sentry-like since 1974, are startling from a distance, even more so close up.